puzzlef/pagerank-nvgraph/README.md

 Number of threads for this experiment (using `OMP_NUM_THREADS`) was varied from `2` to `48`.
 All outputs are saved in [out/](out/) and outputs for `4`, `48` threads are listed here.
-See ["pagerank-push-vs-pull"] for a discussion on *push* vs *pull* method, and ["pagerank-class-vs-csr"] for a comparision between using a C++ DiGraph class directly vs using its CSR representation.
 The input data used for this experiment is available at ["graphs"] (for small ones), and the [SuiteSparse Matrix Collection].

 <br>